 The 2018 awards received 42 nominations of the best buildings and public spaces in Hackney, ranging from workspaces to extensions, office developments to social housing.
 Some tough decisions by the judging panel resulted in a shortlist of 15.

-During October the panel will visit each of the shortlisted schemes to determine the winners.
+During October panel visited each of the shortlisted schemes to determine the winners.
 The winners will be announced in late 2018.

 People's Choice Award